 The receiver gets an alert informing them that a friend has sent them a chance to win money and that they have to play to win it before others do.
 The receiver then can take one of three actions.
 They can either click “Play” to be taken to the game.
 Alternatively, they can click “Later” to save the game for a later time.
 In that case, they are risking the chance that other participants will win the challenge.
 The third action the user can take is to “Give it Forward”.
 This is an option that will allow the user to select one of their friends who is not a participant in the challenge to take their place.
 This way, the receiver is giving forward the opportunity to win the money to a friend.

 If the sender sent a wheel challenge, then all the receiver needs to do is select 3 panels and click “Spin”.
-If the pin rests within the selected panels after stopping, the receiver has won and is prompted to deposit the money into their bank account straight from the app.
+If the pin rests within the selected panels after stopping, the receiver has won and are prompted to deposit the money into their bank account straight from the app.

-If the sender sent a trivia challenge, the receiver will be presented with the question as well as four multiple choice answers.
+If the sender sent a trivia challenge, the receiver will be presented with the question as well as four multiple choices answers.
 The receiver then selects one of the answers and if they are correct, they will be prompted to deposit the money into their bank account straight from the app.

 After winning the challenge, the receiver will be able to select a deposit account, take a photo comment to be sent to the sender and deposit the funds straight into their bank account for use at any time.